AmiteshBadkul/LCFNN/README.md

 ## Notes

 Some notes and to-do list:
-1. Effective and correct implementation of IoU and Dice Coefficient.
+1. ~~Effective and correct implementation of IoU and Dice Coefficient.~~
 2. Weight balancing techniques.
+3. The loss function for Segmentation task oscillates which may indicate it's stuck in a local minima.